8 Rules for Smooth Meetings

 Adriana Girdler

 Rules are the glue to effective and efficient meetings Do you dread the word meeting?
-Do you find they’re a time waster?
-This is …
+Do you feel like meetings are often a waste of time?
+You’re not alone.
+This

 Rules are the glue to effective and efficient meetings